These Aren't My Shoes Productions - Home

 On occasion Josh sells arms to the Martians, but when the gun-running market is dry he waits sullenly for a letter from some diseased clown with a three-piece mind telling him that he’s won a bullet-proof pair of rose-colored glasses for his poem "Autumn in the Spring."

-Josh obtained his bachelor's degree from Columbia College Chicao in 2007.
-He also attended Northern Illinois University in Dekalb.
-He is lighting designer and core collaborator with Molly Shanahan / Mad Shak Dance Company.
-Josh also works with Giordanno Jazz Dance Chicago.
+Josh obtained his bachelor's degree from Columbia College Chicago in 2007.
+He also attended Northern Illinois University in DeKalb.

 Josh's upcoming writing projects include the completion of his first ever 'collage' play (working title: Monkey Tapestry) also the completion of his three unities tragedy (working title: Porch Play).
 He also hopes to figure out how to move forward on the 'Writing with Strangers' project.
 If you’d like to write a play (however short) with Josh, drop him an email.
 He also has plans to write his grandfather's biography.